mollihua/MD_simulations_build_system/README.md

-# gene-molsys
+# MD_simulatoin_build_systems

-Python scripts to generate a cubic molecular system that contains a homogenously distributed molecular species surrounding a protein solute.
+Purpose: to generate a cubic molecular system that contains a homogenously distributed molecular species surrounding a protein solute.

+Python scripts.

 For example: